INFORMATIONS FOR AUTHORS

 - All papers will be independently refereed, double blind reviewing is employed.
 In cases where a manuscript is returned to an author for revision, it must be resubmitted (together with its electronic version) within 30 days otherwise it will be assumed to be withdrawn.

-All authors must sign the "Transfer of copyright" agreement before the article can be published.
+All authors must sign the "Transfer of copyright" agreement and Authors contribution form before the article can be published.
 Authors are responsible for obtaining from the copyright holder permission to reproduce any data and figures for which copyright exists.

 Declaration - Copyright assignment form